 Let’s take a closer look at sweat equity shares.

 Q1) What are Sweat Equity Shares?

-Example: An employee of a company made a project (labor = sweat) and the project will be beneficial in the growth of the business.
-Happy with his/her work, the company has decided to give the person a bonus but instead of cash, they have decided to issue some shares of the company.
+Example: An employee of a company did a project (labor = sweat), and the project will be beneficial to the growth of the business.
+Happy with his/her work, the company has decided to give the person a bonus, but instead of cash, they have decided to issue some company shares.

 Q2) Which type of firms can issue Sweat Equity Shares?